 - Do cheaters get alimony?

-- How does adultery affect your divorce?
+- How does adultery affect divorce in Pennsylvania?

 - Can my wife take everything in a divorce?